dmbarbour/awelon/AboutAO.md

 *   programming environment extensions or configuration variables
 *   live services: web services, publish/subscribe, control systems

 By leveraging naming conventions to decide processing of words, a single AO dictionary can describe a whole system of services, applications, documents, tests, configurations, plugins or extensions (via capability secure reflection on a dictionary), and other outputs.
+In a suitable context, an AO dictionary can act much like the filesystem of a larger operating system.

 AO does not have syntax for comments.
 Instead, developers must define documentation words.
 In general, each word may be associated with a documentation word through naming conventions.
 These words can describe rich structure - templates, formatting, figures and graphs, potentially even interactive instruction.
 A good AO programming environment should make documentation readily accessible.